 How To Introduce Solid Foods To Baby

 When your doctor gives you the go ahead, introduce one type of baby food at a time.
-Baby has to learn to use their tongue in a whole new way to take food in and swallow solid foods so be patient as most of the first solid food will go in but much of it comes back out too!
+Baby has to learn to use their tongue in a whole new way to take food in and swallow solid foods.
+Be patient as most of the first solid food will go in but much of it comes back out too!

-Perfect first foods include single veggies, single fruits, and baby cereals.
+Perfect first foods include baby food purees of single veggies, single fruits, and baby cereals.
 Instead of trying bland white rice cereal for baby, you may want to try something more nutritious and flavorful such as Plum Organics Hello Morning™ Stage 1 cherries & oats or pears & quinoa.
-The Plum Organics baby food is made with nourishing whole grains & real fruit and is a perfect first breakfast food for baby.
+The Plum Organics baby food is made with nourishing whole grains & real fruit.
+It is a perfect first breakfast food for baby.

 For baby’s first solid foods, use organic, non-GMO, whole, and simple ingredients when possible.
-Make sure to offer a variety of fruits and vegetables to baby so they can expand their palate.
+Make sure to offer a variety of baby food fruit and vegetable purees to baby so they can expand their palate.
 You will also want to offer a range of flavors and textures.
 Taste buds are constantly evolving so don’t give up.
 If she doesn’t like banana now, try again in a few weeks and she may suddenly like it.

 As we introduce solid foods to baby, we have the opportunity to introduce healthy habits and help healthy taste preferences be formed.
 It is important to introduce a variety of solid baby foods that expose baby to many flavors, textures and ingredients.
 Have fun with it and baby will too!

-You can learn more about Plum Organics’ complete line of organic baby foods including fruit puree, toddler snacks, and, portable baby food pouches at plumorganics.com
+You can learn more about my sponsor, Plum Organics, and their complete line of organic baby foods including fruit puree, toddler snacks, and, portable baby food pouches at plumorganics.com

 I hope you found these tips for how to introduce solid foods to baby helpful.
 Are you excited about introducing solid foods to baby?
 What are you planning to give your baby first?
 With my daughter I introduced peas first and at 10 years old now, she still loves peas!